 In cats this disease is most commonly related to Taurine deficiency, which is now less troublesome than previously, as all commercially available cat foods are now formulated with added Taurine.
 Raw diets that include organ meats provide the most natural source of Taurine.
 For those feeding a home-prepared diet, Taurine supplementation can be important.
 Taurine is readily available at health food and vitamin stores.
 Cats can receive up to 500 mg. or more per day.

-As with any degenerative disease, diet is the place to begin in stopping or at least slowing this condition.
+Diet is the place to begin to help support your pet's health.
 Please refer to the article section linked above in the discussion about cataracts for information regarding proper diet and nutrition.

 Bilberry is useful for PRA for the same reasons it may help with cataracts – it can help maintain ocular integrity and structure, as well as support normal circulatory function.

 Chronic ear infections and yeast difficulties are frequently a sign of allergies.
 Allergies are becoming more and more common and troublesome in both dogs and cats.
 Diet, as well as enzyme and probiotic supplementation, is a great way to ensure good health.

-Many animals with food sensitivities and allergies have seen dramatic improvement on raw, freeze dried, or dehydrated food.
+Many animals with food sensitivities and allergies may benefit from raw, freeze dried, or dehydrated food.
 Once again, please see "What You Need to Know About Your Pet's Food," and "All About Raw Food," in our Holistic Healthcare Library section.
 As discussed previously, the fresher the diet, the better it is for your companion's health & immune system.
 Dry food may not be a good option for cats, especially those with allergies.
 Dry kibble can be part of a healthy diet for dogs; however dogs with chronic ear symptoms or allergies require hypo-allergenic food – which means no wheat, corn or soy.
 Sometimes it may mean no beef or chicken too, due to a protein sensitivity.
 This usually can be accomplished with grain free foods.